judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-14-covid-19-life-in-berlin.markdown

 Right before all the stores shut down, I bought a PS4, just in case I needed another outlet for fun.
 This now seems to be unnecessary, but I am glad to have some games to play and interact with. **If you have a PS4, you can find me at *judson-moore*, come play with me!**

 I've never been one to struggle with finding ways to occupy my time.
-To be honest, [the 27-months I spent in the Peace Corps in Kyrgyzstan]({{ site.url }}/peacecorps/) was probably the most isolating thing I've ever done, and that was also the most rewarding experience of my life.
+To be honest, [the 27-months I spent in the Peace Corps in Kyrgyzstan](/peacecorps/) was probably the most isolating thing I've ever done, and that was also the most rewarding experience of my life.
 As much as that was a hardship, I didn't have any of the advantages or resources that I have now at home.
 If I can thrive in that environment, COVID-19 doesn't stand a chance at getting me down.

-{% cloudinary /assets/images/2020/04/covid19-berlin-germany-recording.png alt="Garageband screenshot" description="" %}
+{% cloudinary /assets/images/2020/04/covid19-berlin-germany-recording.png alt="Garageband screenshot" %}

 ## Music